alexanderclarktx/piggo-gg/readme.md

 ## Product Objectives

-🐷 piggo is fun to play
+🐷 fun game modes

-🕹️ the UI is clean & intuitive
+🕹️ intuitive UI/UX

-🥳 playing with friends is easy
+🥳 easy to play with friends

 ## Technical Objectives

 👨🏻‍💻 the code is readable

+🎮 making new game modes is simple

 👾 multiplayer is smooth & performant

-🎮 adding new game modes is simple

 # Development